 We are faced with 2 choices in aging: the choice to become elderly, or to go one step further.
 To rise and blossom into a new level and form…the elder. – Elane Shirar, MD – Founder and Medical Director

 After over twenty years of caring for patients within a brick-&-mortar clinic setting, Dr. Elane Shirar became aware of her aging patients’ increasing need for more specialized and personal care.
 She developed a house call program, Rocky Mountain Senior Care, over a decade ago and the practice continued to expand at the request of other residents, families and caregivers.
 We now service hundreds of independent, assisted and skilled nursing facilities in a wide geographic region from Colorado Springs, across the Denver Metropolitan area and as far North as Fort Collins.
-We also have primary care clinics located in Northglenn, Broomfield and Golden.
+Rocky Mountain Senior Care’s administrative office is located in Golden.
+We also have primary care clinics located in Northglenn and Broomfield.

 We Promote Healing